Living in New York City, there are so many ways to get involved, find a passion, & give back to your community.

 Since 2004 nearly 4,000 New Yorkers have been served.
 The newly formalized Adler Ambassador program allows conservatory students and alumni to serve as volunteers and apply their craft through the Outreach Division’s field work.
 For more information go to: http://www.stellaadler.com/outreach/ You will go to the Outreach tab to learn about each program.

 Julliard Julliard’s Music Advancement Program is a Saturday instrument instruction program for highly talented children from backgrounds underrepresented in American performing arts.
 For the past 25 years, MAP has served as an essential bridge to higher levels of artistic and personal development for hundreds of young students.
-The application deadline for the 2017-2018 school year is April 1, 2017.
-The online application will be available in January 2017.
 Applicants must be between the ages of 8 and 14, reside in the tristate area (NY, NJ, CT), and have played their instrument for at least two years.
 For more information, click here.
 The Wooster Group Summer Institutehttp://thewoostergroup.org/summer-institute The Summer Institute is a free, three-week performance workshop for teenagers in the public school system, founded by Wooster Group member Kate Valk and Ariana Smart Truman.
 The workshop is organized around a selected text and sessions with guest artists in many aspects of performance (ranging from movement to writing to voice training to video techniques).
 Students are accepted as young as twelve, and are invited back every summer until they graduate from high school, at which time they may return as interns, and ultimately instructors or guest artists.
 The program culminates in three public performances for supporters, friends, and family.